gradle/native-platform/readme.md

 ### Ubuntu

 The g++ compiler is required to build the native library.
-You will need to `g++` package for this.
+You will need the `g++` package for this.
 Generally this is already installed.

+You need to install the `libncurses5-dev` package to pick up the ncurses header files.
+Also worth installing the `ncurses-doc` package too.

+#### 64bit machines with multi-arch support

+Where multi-arch support is available (newer Ubuntu releases), you can build the i386 and amd64 versions of the library.

 You need to install the `gcc-multilib` and `g++-multilib` packages to pick up i386 support.

-You need to install the `libncurses5-dev` and `lib32ncurses5-dev` package to pick up the ncurses header files and i386 version.
-Also worth installing the `ncurses-doc` package too.
+You need to install the `lib32ncurses5-dev` package to pick up the ncurses i386 version.

+To build, include `-Pmultiarch` on the command-line.

 ### Windows